Moto Edge Plus

 Summary of camera quality

 The camera on the Moto Edge Plus throws plenty of options at owners hoping that a few will stick.
-Outdoor shots look great on the main camera, which does best in good light with colorful backgrounds.
-It’s Instagram-friendly, sacrificing balance and realism for a vibrant, saturated look that stands out on any screen.
+Outdoor shots look great on the primary camera, it does best when there is good light and colorful backdrops, like really nice contrast.
+It feels very instagram-friendly, but kinda gives up balance and realism for a punchy, super saturated vibe that pops on whatever screen you use.

 I like the 108MP camera.
 That is not something most owners will use often, but it increases the phone’s versatility.
 You can take photos with 108MP Ultra-res mode, then crop them down for best results.